MoldyMacaroniX/dashword.net/_src/posts/featured-level-in-3-hours.md

 ---
-title: "I got a Featured Level in 3 Hours"
+title: "I got a Geometry Dash Featured Level in 3 Hours"
-desc: "Grinding creator points is something I have never been into.
+desc: "Grinding Geometry Dash creator points is something I have never been into.
 But nevertheless, I challenged myself to make a featured level in 3 hours."
 image: https://i.imgur.com/R7cajVs.jpeg
 date: 2022-01-29
 tags: